-Expansion of sentence structures through oral/aural practice.
+Expansion of sentence structures through oral/ aural practice.
 Increased emphasis on reading and writing in Japanese and study of Japanese culture.
-Prerequisites: JPN102 or equivalent.
+Prerequisites: JPN102 or permission of Department or Division.
+Completion of prerequisites within the last three years is required.

-JPN202 SUN# JPN2202 5 Credits
+SUN# JPN2202 JPN202